 Earning a bachelor’s degree and getting K–6 licensure opened up doors for Candace.

-After graduating from UNC Greensboro’s online Human Development and Family Studies program last May and passing the K–6 licensure exams, Candace Woodell got a job teaching second grade at W.B.
+After graduating from UNC Greensboro’s online Human Development and Family Studies program in May 2020 and passing the K–6 licensure exams, Candace Woodell got a job teaching second grade at W.B.
 Wicker Elementary in Lee County.
 Although she had 10 years of experience as a teaching assistant, this was her first time leading a classroom of her own.

 She saw two immediate benefits.
 She no longer had to drive a bus — which she had to do as a teaching assistant, often taking her boys with her on the early morning routes — and because of her new credential and experience, she started at a higher salary.
 Her paycheck almost doubled.